 It is your responsibility as the pet owner to ensure all requirements for travel are identified and met.

 If you are planning to take your pet abroad, please contact us as soon as possible to enable us to start the process in good time.
 Whilst an Animal Health Certificate (AHC) must not be started any more than 10 days before the date of travel, the more notice we have the easier it will be to book you in with a suitable vet.
-We recommend contacting us at least 3 weeks before you plan to travel.
+We recommend contacting us at least 4 weeks before you plan to travel, this is due to the limited number of appointments available.
+Please contact our Cramlington branch to discuss this further.
 This service is available for registered clients and pets of this practice.

 For the most up-to-date information on pet travel to Europe visit: Taking your pet dog, cat or ferret abroad – GOV.UK (www.gov.uk)